 This depends on the particular facts of the case.
 In some circumstances, a person may be allowed to surrender themselves.
 In other circumstances, they will not.
 But if an attorney is engaged early in the case during the course of the investigation, it is possible to make arrangements to have someone turn themselves in to avoid the disruption and chaos that comes with executing an arrest warrant.
 Voluntary surrender can help in making the argument that a person is not a flight risk and should therefore be released following the arrest.

 A person can be arrested by either federal agents, such as the FBI, or by state-level or local authorities and still be charged with a federal crime.
-It does not matter who makes the arrest because the offense can sometimes be charged under both systems.
+It does not matter who makes the arrest in DC because the offense can sometimes be charged under both systems.
 Many states have laws similar to federal laws in areas such as drug crimes, money laundering, and things of that nature.
 In those cases, if a person is arrested by state authorities, they are not free and clear of federal offenses filed later.

 David Benowitz and his firm are the best strategic and compassionate teams you will work with.
 Mr. Benowitz and his team are diligent and proactive, which is further enhanced by David’s methodic and strategic approach to law.
 My case was a very complicated and emotionally charged case involving classified information, where I was facing three indictments, two carrying life sentences and one carrying 20 years.
 Mr. Benowitz utilized a network of lawyers coupled with his own strategy to navigate the case to success!
 I sincerely recommend David Benowitz quite literally with my life.